hernantz/blog/content/its-the-competition-stupid.md

 Some governments are also implementing some form of social experimentation to test ideas and their impact and help reduce the risks of new legislation.

-Consider the controversial example of universal basic income, in which poeple are given money for the sole reason of being alive, no strings attached.
-This idea brings up many intriguing possibilities, like reducing poverty, simplifying governmental aid programs, but at the risk of letting people slack and spend the money on vices.
+Consider the controversial example of universal basic income, in which people are given money for the sole reason of being alive, no strings attached.
+This idea brings up many intriguing possibilities, like reducing poverty, simplifying governmental aid programs, but at the risk of letting people slack and spend the money on vices or simply bankrupt the system.

-The closer the government is to it's gorverned, the better, prefer local governments over federal governments and direct democracy to help reduce the gap between what the sate does and what people want.
-This way, lots of small and independant goverments can act as socio-economic labs running experiments simultaneously.
+The closer the government is to it's governed, the better, prefer local governments over federal governments and direct democracy to help reduce the gap between what the sate does and what people want.
+This way, lots of small and independent governments can act as socio-economic labs running experiments simultaneously.
 Cities could be a good unit of government.

 ## Conclusion

 There is no absolute standard of justice and progress.
-Justice should be provided and progress should be seeked in ways that compete with other views or understandings of the same concepts.
+Justice should be provided and progress should be sought in ways that compete with other views or understandings of the same concepts.

 The availability of choices cannot guarantee, but increases the chances of